Ale Tales: The Story of Craft Breweries in Newfoundland and LabradorBy Newfoundland & Labrador

 Secret Cove Brewing Co.

 800 kms west of George Street sits Secret Cove Brewing and the Port Au Port Peninsula.
 Featuring a vibe and variety of flavour that Newfoundland and Labrador craft beer have become known for, Secret Cove is also a great place to hear live music from local artists.
-They are also becoming know for the burgeoning experience known as Beer Yoga!
+They are also becoming known for the burgeoning experience known as Beer Yoga!
 Namaste.

 Bannerman Brewing Co.